mauricioscastro/kcdump/README.md

 `--tgz` a gziped tar file is created at targetDir level with its contents. will turn off gzip option (default false)

-`--xgvk, --exclude-group-version-kind` regex to match and exclude unwanted groupVersion and kind. format is 'gv:k' where gv is regex to capture gv and k is regex to capture kind. ex: --xgvk "metrics.\*:Pod.\*". can be used multiple times and/or many items separated by comma -xgvk "metrics.\*:Pod.\*,.\*:Event.\*"
+`--xgvk, --exclude-group-version-kind` regex to match and exclude unwanted groupVersion and kind. format is 'gv:k' where gv is regex to capture gv and k is regex to capture kind. ex: --xgvk "metrics.\*:Pod.\*". can be used multiple times and/or many items separated by comma -xgvk "metrics.\*:Pod.\*,.\*:Event.\*" (default [packages.operators.coreos.com/v1:PackageManifest])

 `--xns, --exclude-namespace` regex to match and exclude unwanted namespaces. can be used multiple times and/or many items separated by comma --xns "open-.\*,kube.\*"